lramsey/product-recommender/README.md

 This section consists of the setRecVariables method, which invokes the python recommendation engine.
 When the algorithm has finished streaming its results to node, the setRecVariables method then parses these results and assigns values to each of the recommendation variables.
 Whenever one wants a fresh reading of the recommendation engine's analysis, one simply needs to run setRecVariables method again and the recommendation variables will be set to the values of the latest analysis.

-The setRecVariables method takes four parameters:
+The setRecVariables method takes four parameters.
+Any additional arguments will be added as arguments to the callback parameter.

     rec.setRecVariables(history, callback, names, products)